LD-LINC/Week-5---Data-Transformation-and-Pipelines/Lesson 3 - Introduction to Prefect.md

 ## Why Do We Need Prefect?

-As data-driven applications and services become complex, the need to coordinate and automate various tasks becomes critical.
+As data-driven applications and services become complex, coordinating and automating various tasks becomes critical.
 Managing these workflows manually or with simple scripts often leads to problems like:

 *   Tasks failing silently
 *   Difficulty in retrying failed operations